ga-curriculum/ai-assisted-coding/understanding-ai-assisted-coding/README.md

 AI-assisted coding works the same way.
 It proposes solutions, but *you* are in control.

-> 💡 Even the best route suggestions can be wrong—or take you somewhere unexpected.
-Stay alert and ready to reroute when needed.
+> 💡 And just like a GPS, it can sometimes lead you down a dead-end street or suggest a route that's technically correct but not the most scenic or efficient.
+You still need to be the driver—staying alert, making decisions, and rerouting when necessary.

 ---